-- 1. Basic knowledge of polymers including history, current industry, recycling, types of polymers and properties. - 2.
-Basic knowledge to the theory of common manufacturing processes used in the plastics industry. - 3.
+- 1. Basic knowledge of polymers including history, current industry, recycling, types of polymers and properties. - Basic knowledge to the theory of common manufacturing processes used in the plastics industry. - 3.
 Proficiency in design concepts, orthographic projection, dimensioning practices, and blueprint reading. - 4.
-Knowledge of reading and operating precision measuring devices and the ability to apply SPC practices to various processes within the plastics industry. - 5.
-Knowledge of the physics of fluids, components, troubleshooting and design applications for hydraulic and pneumatic systems. - 6.
-Basic knowledge of the injection molding process and the ability to establish a production intent process and troubleshoot various defects. - 7.
-Basic knowledge of the various properties associated with plastics and ability to perform functional tests used to determine properties.

-Basic knowledge to the theory of common secondary operations used in the plastics industry primarily for assembly and decorating
+Knowledge of reading and operating precision measuring devices and the ability to apply SPC practices to various processes within the plastics industry. - Knowledge of the physics of fluids, components, troubleshooting and design applications for hydraulic and pneumatic systems. - Basic knowledge of the injection molding process and the ability to establish a production intent process and troubleshoot various defects. - Basic knowledge of the various properties associated with plastics and ability to perform functional tests used to determine - Basic knowledge to the theory of common secondary operations used in the plastics industry primarily for assembly and decorating

+First Semester Credits

-ENG111 Composition I 3 MET103 Applied Geometry & Trigonometry 3 + MET110 Print Reading & Sketching 3 MTH109 College Algebra 3 + PET110 Principles of Plastics 4
+ENG111 Composition I 3

+MET103 Applied Geometry & Trigonometry 3

++ MET110 Print Reading & Sketching 3

+MTH109 College Algebra 3

++ PET110 Principles of Plastics 4

+16

+Second Semester Credits

-CHM101 Principles of Chemistry 4
+CHM101 ENG112 MTH112 Principles of Chemistry

-ENG112 Composition II 3

-MTH112 Trigonometry 3

 + PET210 Injection Molding 4

-Precision Measurement 3
++ QCT141 Precision Measurement 3

-General Studies Elective 3
+General Studies Elective $\frac{3}{20}$

-20